tryvocalcat/vocalcat-api/meetnearme.md

 }
 ```

+- `clientId`: Your unique client identifier (obtained from the settings integration tab).
+- `userId`: The unique identifier for the user within your system.
+It must be alphanumeric and can include hyphens, underscores, and the "@" symbol.
+The `userId` cannot exceed 125 characters and must not contain spaces.
+If the user does not exist, they will be created automatically.
-clientId and clientKey comes from the settings integration tab
+- `clientKey`: Your secret client key (obtained from the settings integration tab).
-userId is a identifier from your system for a user, only accepts alphanumeric, - _  @, no more than 125 characters, and no spaces. if the user does not exists it gets created.

 #### Response

+On success, the server will return the following JSON response:

 ```json
 {
   "AccessCode": "encoded-access-token",